Amazing Heroes: Format and content

 Amazing Heroes #200 (Apr.
 1992) contained an extended preview of Scott McCloud's Understanding Comics; the issue was later awarded a Don Thompson Award for Best Non-Fiction Work.

 The Jack Kirby Award

 From 1985 to 1987, the magazine presented The Jack Kirby Award for achievement in comic books, voted on by comic-book professionals and managed by Amazing Heroes managing editor Dave Olbrich.
 After a dispute in 1987 over who owned them, the Kirby Awards were discontinued.
-Starting in 1988, the Kirby Award was discontinued and two new awards were created: the Eisner Award, managed by Olbrich, and the Fantagraphics-managed Harvey Award.
+Starting in 1988, two new awards were created: the Eisner Award, managed by Olbrich, and the Fantagraphics-managed Harvey Award.

 Awards

 Amazing Heroes won the U.K.'s Eagle Award for Favourite Specialist Comics Publication four years in a row, from 1985 to 1988: